 We at Bustle love giving you tips for how to tap into your sexual potential and troubleshoot when things aren’t going your way in the bedroom.
-But what about finding solutions to those stressful sexual and women's health issues that inevitably come with being a grown woman?
+But what about finding solutions to those stressful health issues that inevitably come with being a grown woman?
 Emma Kaywin, a Brooklyn-based sexual health writer and activist, is here to calm your nerves and answer your questions.
 This week’s topic: How to know whether your cramps are abnormal — and what you can do to ease menstrual pain.

 Q: I know that everyone complains about hurting during their period but it seems like my cramps are much worse than most of my friends.
 Everything just hurts for days before and during, and it's driving me insane!
 Is there something wrong with me?
 Can I do anything to make this go away?

 A: For most female-bodied folks, cramps are an unpleasant side effect of being born with a uterus.
 However, if your cramps are really — let’s just get this pun out of the way, shall we? — cramping your style, there may be something else going on.
-Here's how to know whether your cramps are normal, and if they are, what you can do to help ease the pain.

 Culprit #1: Uterine Fibroids